Toni77777/HapticFeedbackSample/README.md

 # HapticFeedbackSample

-Sample project for all UIKit Haptic feedback:
+Sample project for all UIKit Haptic feedback
 - ```UIImpactFeedbackGenerator```
 - ```UINotificationFeedbackGenerator```
 - ```UISelectionFeedbackGenerator```

   > For test haptic feedback need run the app on a device

 Article:
 - [dev.to]()